chrisdone/website/posts/ai-machine-thinking.markdown

 title: AI and Machine Thinking
 description: AI and Machine Thinking
 author: Chris Done
-tags: ai
 ---

-AI might take our jobs, that's bad for us, just like it was for the Luddites.
+AI might take our jobs.
+That's bad for us, just like it was for the Luddites.

 But I think Herbert had it right when he, through his Dune books, proposed that the problem with "machine minds" is not the machine itself, it's "machine thinking"